CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

+# Dependencies

+The script takes a whole raft of Python dependencies.
+I believe the conda-format file `scripts/requirements.yml` is correct.
+With [conda](https://conda.io/docs/) installed, the command

+    conda env create -f scripts/requirements.yml

+If the env already exists, then `conda env update` should be used

+    conda env update -f scripts/requirements.yml

 # make_regions_file.py

 The [make_regions_file.py](../scripts/make_regions_file.py) script is the command-line interface into the Python modules which convert [optical flow](OpticalFlowJson.md) metadata files into [regions](OpticalFlowRegionsJson).
 It runs in two stages:

   1. Break the video into time frames with consistent camera behavior (camera static, zooming in, panning left, etc.).
   1. Use a set of hand-labelled ground truth files to attempt to label each static section with its corresponding [region](Regions.md).

 To run the script, from the top level of the repo